kengz/neo4jKB/README.md

 More setup instructions soon.
 See if can do sudo install Java and brew neo4j from npm thru the install executable.

 ## Todo
-- storing timestamp in DB: what format; in JSON returned: what format?
-- beautify returned res and error, split
+- build graph for test
 - test all
+- finish other macro micro graph property methods
 - test and travis needs to setup neo4j too
 - prevent SQL injection in labels and other methods.
 - usage docs
+- write about special escape chars from query string too, like ':' in labels.
 - chronos method
 - user lookup function by ID etc
 - search search search
-- permission, belongs_to, context tag
+- permission, belongs_to, context tag, priority level
-- finish other macro micro graph property methods
 - all add method use the special batchquery; unify all other get methods
 - release the set of permissible ops from constrain.js
 - neo4j separate DB dont use root.
 For future multiple deployments too
-- write auto constrain-imposer. use 'MATCH (n) RETURN DISTINCT(labels(n))' to make every hash unique programmatically
 - node, edge, graph ops without reverting to `query()`
 - db migration and recovery
 - open up AWS server
 - k what bout unit testing the KB part?
 Setup neo4j?
 - Travis CI
 - Use `coveralls` pushing to Slack.
+- need unflattenJSON method in lomath

 ## Changelog